sownteedev/dotfiles/README.md

     EDITOR=nvim visudo
     Add: sowntee ALL=(ALL) ALL
-         sowntee ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl reboot, /usr/bin/systemctl poweroff, /usr/sbin/rfkill unblock all, /usr/sbin/rfkill block all
+         sowntee ALL=(ALL:ALL) NOPASSWD: /usr/bin/systemctl, /usr/sbin/rfkill
     Uncomment: %wheel ALL=(ALL) ALL

 ###  Wifi